pvmm/hitbasic/docs/Project Status.md

 | Errors and warnings reporting | 10% |
 | Boolean type support   | 0%   |
 | Python unit tests      | 100% |

+(*) For PEG parsers, a preprocessor was not really necessary, but it has proven useful for making the grammar simpler to read and maintain.
+It also makes parser error reports more meaningful for the user.